TangibleInc/design/readme.md

 npm run start
 ```

 It serves the `build` directory at http://localhost:3000/design.
 It also builds files (CSS/JS), then watches for changes to rebuild and reload the site.
 Press CTRL + C to stop.

 ### Build for production

-Build and minify files
+Build and minify files for production.

 ```sh
 npm run build